buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.0.9 =
+ * Fixed the recursion causing error on gallery delete.

 = 1.0.8 =
- * MeediaPress Tools screen warning fix for the Browser class.
+ * MediaPress Tools screen warning fix for the Browser class.
  * Almost 30% of codebase inline documentation updated, more to follow.
  * Fix path error for loading logger class.
- * mpp-show-gallery shortcide now defaults to grid if not view is specified.
+ * mpp-show-gallery shortcode now defaults to grid if not view is specified.
  * Better current component handling when BuddyPress is disabled.
  * Allow using custom taxonomy query in MPP_Media_Query and MPP_Gallery_Query
  * Improve css class names and a few other small tweaks.